Welcome to today's edition of the Rush 24-7 podcast.

 I said, sir, rather than dude, which is less appropriate.

-I said, sir, that this is great.
+I said, sir, this is great.

-Those of us who are serious about our immigration laws.
+This is all we've ever wanted, those of us who are serious about our immigration laws.

-You know, uh good for you.
+You know, good for you.

 And with that, let's do this.

-The Bush Legacy.
+The Bush legacy.

-There are more, and I'll sprinkle them through out and keep an eye on things for you as the show progresses.
+There are more, and I'll sprinkle them throughout and keep an eye on things for you as the show progresses.

-But I really wanted to spend some time today uh talking with you about those things and also about the Bush legacy.
+But I really wanted to spend some time today talking with you about those things and also about the Bush legacy.

 There is one word that I think would get almost no disagreement.